DanWahlin/Observable-Store/README.md

     }
     ```

 1. In the constructor add a call to `super()`.
-Currently the store will allow you to turn tracking of store state changes on and off using the `trackStateHistory` property.
+The store allows you to turn tracking of store state changes on and off using the `trackStateHistory` property.

     ``` javascript
     export class CustomersStore extends ObservableStore {